torvalds/linux/Documentation/core-api/padata.rst

 offline CPU in the user-supplied cpumask comes online, padata is going to use it.

-Changing the CPU masks are expensive operations, so it should not be done with great frequency.
+Changing the CPU masks are expensive operations, so it should analt be done with great frequency.

 Running A Job